 AHBs were brought to Brazil in the 1950s for testing as possible alternative pollinators and honey producers because of their reputation of being hardy in tropical environments.
-At the time, their defensive nature and ability to reproduce in greater numbers was not well understood.
-Some were accidentally released and have spread throughout South and Central America, Mexico and the southern US.
+At the time, their defensive nature and ability to reproduce in greater numbers were not well understood.
+Some were accidentally released and have spread throughout South and Central America, Mexico and the southern U.S.

 The department monitors 500 bait hives placed throughout the state, primarily in port areas, along Interstate 10 and on the Florida-Alabama border.
 The bait hives are checked on a three-week cycle based on the reproduction habits of the AHB.

 To prevent stinging incidents, Look for bees and Listen for buzzing when working or playing outdoors and always be aware of your surroundings and potential hive locations.
 If attacked, Run away with your face covered, get inside a car or building, call a licensed pest control to remove the hive; dont attempt to remove it yourself.
 Seek medical attention if needed.